-There are multiple reasons why your betta fish is not moving or laying still at the bottom of the tank.
-It might be that the fish is resting and taking a nap.
-But resting at the bottom of the tank can also be a negative thing.
+There are multiple reasons why your Betta fish is not moving or laying still at the bottom of the betta tank.

 Sleeping Betta Fish